msupply-foundation/conforma-server/documentation/Action-plugin-specification.md

 In this case `consoleLog` is the name of the function called by the Action module.
 Relevant code sits within the `try` block.
 The `catch (error)` block should be left as is (unless you wish to break it down into more specific errors) -- this ensures the `action_queue` table keeps a record of the success or failure of each action.

 All parameters are passed in as keys/values in the `parameters` object.
-The plugin specifies the names of the parameter fields it is expecting (in `plugin.json`, below), and the template associated with this Action stores [expressions/queries](./Query-Syntax.md) to generate the values.
+The plugin specifies the names of the parameter fields it is expecting (in `plugin.json`, below).
+The application template that is associated with the  Action plugin should store [expressions/queries](./Query-Syntax.md) to generate the values for the parameter fields.
 These values are evaluated when the action is triggered and stored in the action_queue.
 The evaluated parameters are passed to the Action when its function is called.

 In the simple example above, the only parameter expected is `message`, which the function prints to the Console.